python/mypy/test-data/unit/README.md

 - an empty `[out]` section has no effect
 - to add tests for a feature that hasn't been implemented yet, append `-xfail` to the end of the test name
+- to mark a test as to-be-skipped, append `-skip`.
+For more on the distinction between xfail and skip, see https://docs.pytest.org/en/stable/how-to/skipping.html
 - to run just this test, use `pytest -n0 -k testNewSyntaxBasics`